semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

 First, set up the secret to store your GCE credential file and repository hostname.
-It's important to set the destination path for the file to `/tmp/gcr/keyfile.json` as this is the default path and filename that semaphore agent will lookup for GCR credentials.
+It's important to set the destination path for the file to `/tmp/gcr/keyfile.json` as this is the default path and filename that Semaphore agent will lookup for GCR credentials.

 ``` yaml
 sem create secret gcr-pull-secrets -e GCR_HOSTNAME=gcr.io -f ~/keyfile.json:/tmp/gcr/keyfile.json
 ```

-Attach the created secret to your agent's to pull private images:
+Attach the created secret to your agent's properties to pull private images:

 ``` yaml
 agent: